 Cordless drills have many uses, but precision drilling isnāt one of them.
-And once you understand youāll need the increased accuracy that only a drill press can provide, you have to decide which features youāll need and how much youāre willing to pay for them.
+Once you understand youāll need the increased accuracy that only a drill press can provide, you have to decide which features youāll need and how much youāre willing to pay for them.

-Ready to step up to an efficient and powerful tool?
-Hereās what you should know to find the perfect drill press for you:
+Ready to step up to a sturdy, efficient, and powerful tool?
+Hereās what you should know to find the perfect drill press for you.

 - Drilling holes to a specific depth with the help of a depth stop.